 The scheduled use of the room includes seating space and use of any lectern-mounted microphone, accessible projectors or other accessible equipment.

 Many of the general-purpose classrooms have technology and support equipment permanently installed.
 Use of the room does not include access to locked equipment.
 Classroom storage, equipment rooms, and projection booths are not included in the reservation and entry into these areas is not authorized.
 Teaching assistants and graduate students who have access to the locked equipment for course usage and support are not authorized to access the locked areas for event usage.

 Classroom telephones, where provided, are set for campus-only dialing and will not ring in the rooms.

 Existing technology or systems may not be opened or modified in any way.
 Laptops/notebooks or other computing devices connected to University networks in general purpose classrooms must adhere to University policies including DHCP registration and security requirements.

 Beginning May 16, 2013, Classroom Technical Services (CTS) will discontinue event support services and equipment rental for on-campus events.
 Many local providers are available to meet your event needs.
 CTS recommends Audio Visual & Video Resources (AVVR) for any event support.

 OCM's Support Unit operates the Classroom Support Hotline, 612-625-1086 - the "Classroom One Stop" number that can be used for any classroom problem, issue or question.
-For more information about the Support unit, click here.
+More information about the Support unit.